-Montreal is an amazing city if you like concerts and shows in general.
-I mean, it’s an amazing city for a lot of reasons.
-One thing that’s not amazing at all is traffic.
-So today I’ll tell you why we’d buy concert tickets rather than owning a car (or a home, for that matter).
+Montreal is an amazing city if you like concerts and shows.
+It’s an amazing city for a lot of other reasons too.
+But one thing that’s not amazing is its traffic.
+So today, I’ll tell you why we’d rather spend our money on concert tickets than a car (or a home, for that matter).

-Oh my God, Daniel, here you come again with your anti-car speech?
+“Oh my God, Daniel, here you go again with your anti-car speech!”

-“Anything from $80 to $500, but we never pay more than $200-ish each” we said.
+“Anywhere from $80 to $500, but we never pay more than $200 each,” we said.

 We can have it all, but…